Geometric interpretation of quantitative instability: Preliminaries

 \subsubsection{Explicit construction}

 We follow standard notation and results, see \cite[\S 2]{geometry} and \cite[\S IV]{helgarson}.
-Let $G$ be a semisimple Lie group, , i.e., the Killing form on $\fg = \operatorname{Lie}(G)$ is nondegenerate.
+Assume in addition that $G$ is semisimple, i.e., the Killing form on $\fg = \operatorname{Lie}(G)$ is nondegenerate.
 Let $K$ be a maximal compact subgroup of $G$.
 Then, $M: = K\backslash G$ is a manifold.
 Fixing $o=[K]\in M$ which is stabilized by $K$, define a projection $\pi: G\rightarrow M$ which is given by for any $g\in G$.
 Then, $G$ acts on $M$ by right multiplication.

 \begin{de}[Cartan decomposition of $\fg$] Recall that we fixed a maximal compact subgroup $K\subseteq G$.
 Denote its Lie algebra by $\fk = \operatorname{Lie}(K)$.
 The Killing form $B_\fg(\cdot,\cdot)$ is negative definite on $\fk$, and positive definite on its orthogonal complement $\fp = \fk^\perp$.